An Ultimate Guide оn Email Template Sizes

 Email file size 75 KB 102 KB

 In general, the ideal width for email templates is around 600-800 pixels.
-This allows for a comfortable reading experience on most devices and ensures that your content is not truncated or cut off on smaller screens.
+This allows for a comfortable reading experience on most devices and ensures that your content is not shortened or cut off on smaller screens.
+However, there is no one “best overall” size for an email, as the appropriate size depends on the specific goals of the campaign and email design.

 Best email sizes breakdown